-Children in Care Council meetings take place about every six weeks and we have meetings across the whole of Derbyshire.
-Our meetings take place after school between 6pm and 8pm.
+Children in Care Council meetings take place about every 6 weeks and we have meetings across the whole of Derbyshire.
+Our meetings take place after school between 6pm and 7.30pm.
 We're also planning some fun days on a Saturday.
 We need more council members, so if you are a Derbyshire child in care aged from 10 to 18 years old, we'd really like to hear from you.

 If meetings aren't for you, we still want to hear from you if you've something to tell us about your experience of being in care.

-The CICC met with the strategic head of children's services, heads of service, assistant directors, virtual school, social care and elected members in December 2015 at an event called 'The Big Conversation' to ask them to sign up to the 2017 CICC Pledge.
-The ledge outlines the promises we are going to make to young people in care.
+The CICC met with the strategic head of children's services, heads of service, assistant directors, virtual school, social care and elected members back in December 2015 at an event called 'The Big Conversation' to ask them to sign up to the 2017 CICC pledge.
+The pledge outlined the promises we are going to make to young people in care.
 The CICC had previously got together and talked about the issues they felt needed resolving around finance, passports, PEP's and social workers, that have an impact on their life in care.

 The event was really successful and young people really felt that the decision makers had listened to their concerns and addressed their issues.